 Whether you’re at the beginning of your professional life, reentering the workforce after a long absence or looking to further advance an already successful career, a mentor can play an important role in helping you reach your goals.
-A carefully selected mentor with a proven track record of success can help you navigate professional ups and downs and provide you with objective advice.
+A carefully selected mentor can help you navigate professional ups and downs and provide you with objective advice.

-Not sure where to begin looking for a professional mentor?
-We recently spoke to female leaders at Robert Half to get their insights on the best strategies for making a mentor match.
+Not sure where to look for a professional mentor with many workers still remote and networking events going virtual?
+We recently spoke to female leaders at Robert Half to get their insights on the best strategies for making a mentor match during these times.

 Alexandra Von Tiergarten, regional vice president

-“Mentoring is about making a connection through personal stories and enjoying getting to know more about someone,” Alexandra Von Tiergarten says.
-So, when looking for a mentor, she advises doing your homework.
-“A wall breaks down when I know someone did their research and is asking me questions specific to my background.”
+“Mentoring is about making a connection by sharing personal stories and enjoying getting to know more about someone,” Alexandra Von Tiergarten says.
+So, when looking for a mentor, try to find someone who has worked and advanced in your field.
+“A wall breaks down when I know someone did their research about me and is asking me questions specific to my background.”

 With shared interests as a starting point, Von Tiergarten suggests beginning your mentor search within your peer group, your college alumni network or people you simply admire.
 The key is to find someone who has traveled the road to success you would like to be on.

 Advice from Michelle Reisdorf strikes a similar note.
-While she understands that approaching prospective mentors can be intimidating, she advises putting yourself out there.
-First, she says, commit to asking every person you meet at a networking event the same one or two questions about their careers.
+While she understands that approaching prospective mentors can be intimidating, she advises trying to put yourself out there anyway.
+First, she says, commit to asking every person you encounter at a virtual networking event the same one or two questions about their careers.
 You may only get a few minutes with each attendee so be prepared.
 “It’s fine to ask the same question since you may get completely different answers each time,” she says.
 Those answers can guide your decision on which potential mentors to follow up with via email or a LinkedIn message.

 You might write, for example, “While our interaction was brief, I was really intrigued with what you had to say.
 I’d love to learn more from you, maybe in a mentoring situation if you feel you have the time.
-Could I take you out for coffee sometime?”
+Could we schedule some time to chat?”